hachyderm/community/README.md

 ## How do I sign up?

 If you're looking to sign up with us here at Hachyderm, you can sign up on [hachyderm.io](https://hachyderm.io).
-The only criteria for signing up is abiding by our [Hachyderm Terms of Service](https://hachyderm.io/about/more), a copy of which is in our repo.
-If you're looking at other Mastodon instances, then the sign up process is likely similar but with their own domain.
+The only criteria for signing up is abiding by our [Hachyderm Terms of Service](https://hachyderm.io/about/more).
+If you're looking at other Mastodon instances, then the sign up process is likely similar but with their own domain and Terms of Service.

 ## How do I access (public) toots?